woojiahao/Taiga/docs/bot_basics.md

 ## Command Use
 > All commands by default are only available to only the Owner and the people who hold the highest role in the server.

-You can configure which commands are available to users by using the `setpermission` and `setpermissioncategory` commands
+You can configure which commands are available to users by using the `setpermission` command.